Managing diabetes during RamadanFriday, 9 April 2021

 A pre-Ramadan assessment is an opportunity to review your blood pressure, BGL and lipids, learn of any potential risks of fasting, discuss monitoring and how to treat a hypo or manage high BGL, and prescribe any Ramadan-specific changes in the dose and/or timing of your medication or insulin regime.

-“A hypo is a medical emergency and therefore, treatment would entail breaking your fast,” says Breik.
+Remember a hypo is a medical emergency and treatment means you will need to break your fast.
 Visiting your doctor to adjust your insulin regime before you begin fasting can help you avoid this.

 Safety tip: Never stop taking your insulin or your diabetes medications.
 Speak with your diabetes doctor or nurse about how to change the time and dose during Ramadan.